sebpretzer/pyticktick/docs/CONTRIBUTING.md

 # Contributing

-There are several ways to contribute to TickTick, based on your level of commitment.
+There are several ways to contribute to `pyticktick`, based on your level of commitment.
 Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## Opening an Issue